 Stunning, elusive and endangered, the jaguar also rates as one of the most dangerous predators living in the Amazon, this multi-tasking ace can swim, jump and run with enviable ease and, much like tigers, are as at home in the water as on land.
 No matter where they live, they also have no predators, bar humans.
 The thirds largest cat in the world (after lion and tiger) the jaguar is the epitome animal-spotting target of all in the Amazon.

 All excited to see this wildlife yourself?
-Visit our South America page for further inspiration.
+Visit our South America page for further inspiration and learn more about our Signature South America itineraries.

 Author: Laura Pattara